top of page

 👉 Or are we forcing them to adapt to a system that was never built for them?

-Because right now — no one wants to touch this conversation.
+Right now, no one wants to touch this conversation.

 We Keep Comparing Them to the Boys — That’s the Problem